efleurantin2103/Billiards/README.md

 [Year]
 ```

-## License

-[License information to be added]

-## Contact

-For questions or issues, please contact:
-[Contact information to be added]

 ## Acknowledgments

-This implementation uses Taylor polynomial methods inspired by the parameterization approach for invariant manifolds.
+This implementation uses Taylor polynomial methods inspired by the parameterization method for invariant manifolds.
 The Newton iteration framework builds on standard numerical continuation techniques for dynamical systems.

 ---

-**Last Updated**: [Date]
+**Last Updated**: November 2025